-This year is the 27th consecutive season for the team created by Vincent Lavenu in 1992.
+This year is the 28th consecutive season for the team created by Vincent Lavenu in 1992.
 And the amazing story still goes on!
 The oldest French squad still in the peloton has had three main sponsors throughout its lifetime: Chazal, Casino and Ag2r.
-It has been known as Ag2r–La Mondiale for a decade.
-It has featured 24 times in the Tour de France, where it has been a permanent fixture since 1997 with varying degrees of success, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (second in 2014) and Romain Bardet (second in 2016 and third in 2017), as well as Rinaldo Nocentini's eight-day adventure in yellow in 2009.
+It has been known as Ag2r–La Mondiale for eleven years.
+It has featured 25 times in the Tour de France, where it has been a permanent fixture since 1997 with varying degrees of success, ranging from the fall from grace of its leaders Rodolfo Massi (1998) and Francisco Mancebo (2006) to the podium places of Jean-Christophe Péraud (2014) and Romain Bardet (2016 and 2017), as well as Rinaldo Nocentini's eight-day adventure in yellow in 2009.

-AG2R La Mondiale, the winner of the team classification in 2014, has reaped the rewards of its training policy with the emergence of Romain Bardet, the leading French rider in the 2013 Tour (15th), sixth overall in 2014 after a stint in the white jersey, ninth in 2015 including a victory in the Alps and a stint in the polka-dot jersey (third place in the mountains classification, after Chris Froome and Nairo Quintana).
-The rider from Auvergne, who has won a mountain stage in each of the last three editions and again finished on the podium last year, has an outstanding university record and is one of the symbols of this team that combines sport and education in Chambéry.
+AG2R La Mondiale, the winner of the team classification in 2014, has reaped the rewards of its training policy with the emergence of Romain Bardet, the leading French rider in the 2013 Tour (15th), sixth overall in 2014 after a stint in the white jersey, ninth in 2015 including a victory in the Alps and wearing the polka-dot jersey all the way to the Champs-Élysées (third place in the mountains classification, after Chris Froome and Nairo Quintana).
+The rider from Auvergne, who won mountain stages three years in a row, finished on the podium for the second time in 2017 and came in sixth last year, has an outstanding university record and is one of the symbols of this team that combines sport and education in Chambéry.

 Stage wins : 17